spud/manifesto_docs/user_guide/development/writing_queries.rst

 ``number of users * number of preferences for each user``

-So you would have, for example,
+So you would have, for example,:

 ==  =====   ====    ==========  ========
 ID  First   Last    Pref        Value